Lenty/SLiCAP_python/docs/_build/html/_sources/userguide/htmlreports.rst.txt

 Start a new html page
 ---------------------

-It is a good practive to start a new html (data) page after checking the circuit, this prevents output to be writen to index files which would mess up the table of contents.
+It is a good practice to start a new html (data) page after checking the circuit, this prevents output to be writen to index files which would mess up the table of contents.

 A new html data page can be created by evoking the command *htmlPage(< pageTitle >)*, in which *pageTitle* is the title of the new page (without .html file extension).
 After creation this new page is automatically assigned as active html data page.
 With the creation of a data page, a link to this data page is placed on the active index page.